sapcc/helm-charts-plugin/README.md

 Helm charts plugin
 ------------------

-Plugin to manage Helm charts in a directory/git repository.
+Helm plugin to manage multiple charts in a directory layout or git repository.

 ## Install